-Once students submit the college application to the Admissions office, all new students should complete the assessment and orientation process before enrolling in their first semester.
-Please call the Assessment Center at (818) 364-7613 for assessment times and dates.
+After new students submit their college application to the Admissions office, they should complete the assessment and orientation process before enrolling in their first semester.
+Please call the Assessment Center at 818.364.7613 for assessment times and dates.
 Orientation appointments are given at the assessment sessions.
-During orientation, students will develop their first semester Educational Plans with an Orientation Counselor.
+During orientation, students will develop their first semester Student Educational Plans with an Orientation Counselor.